Marylebone station: GCR and LNER

 Passenger traffic on the GCR was never heavy because it was the last main line to be built; it therefore had difficulty competing against longer-established rivals, especially the Midland Railway from its terminal at St Pancras, for the lucrative inter-city passenger business.
 Low passenger traffic meant Marylebone was the quietest and most pleasant of London's termini.
 The GCR was unhappy about having to use part of the Metropolitan Railway's route to reach Marylebone and opened a new line to High Wycombe on 2 April 1906.
 The additional suburban services generated traffic for the station, which had previously been so empty on occasion that the staff outnumbered passengers.
 While passenger traffic remained relatively sparse, the line was heavily used for freight, especially coal; in 1914, 67% of traffic was goods-related.
 Trains ran from the north and East Midlands to the freight depot adjoining the station, which was marginally the largest in London.

 The heyday of the line was between 1923, when the GCR was absorbed into the London and North Eastern Railway (LNER) and 1948, when the LNER was nationalised to form the British Rail Eastern Region.
 As a result, many prestigious locomotives were frequent visitors to the line; these included Flying Scotsman, Sir Nigel Gresley and Mallard which ran on the East Coast Main Line.
 Special trains ran on the line to destinations such as Scotland.
 The station's busiest use came after the construction of Wembley Stadium in 1923, when it was used to contain large crowds wishing to see the FA Cup Final.
 Special services ran from Marylebone to the British Empire Exhibition at Wembley Park the following year.

 Unlike other London termini, Marylebone saw little direct damage during the Blitz.
 It was closed between 5 October and 26 November 1940, after the approach tunnels were breached and the goods depot was bombed on 16 April 1941.

 British Rail

 After the nationalisation of British Railways in 1948, Marylebone was initially kept open as a long-distance station.
 New services were introduced, including the Master Cutler service to Sheffield and the South Yorkshireman to Bradford, but they were not well-used.
 From 1949, all local services towards High Wycombe and Princes Risborough were routed into Marylebone, although the frequency of trains was reduced two years later.

-The Great Central Main Line duplicated the route of the Midland Main Line and long-distance trains from Marylebone were scaled back from 1958, leading to the closure of the Great Central Main Line north of Aylesbury on 4 September 1966 in the Beeching Axe.